HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Discussion

 with the atmosphere's scale height given by $H = \frac{k_{b}T_{\text{eq}}}{\mu g}.$ Above, $F$ is the stellar flux, $k_{b}$ is the Boltzmann's constant, $T_{\text{eq}}$ is the planet's equilibrium temperature, $\mu$ is the atmospheric mean molecular weight, $g$ is the planet's surface gravity, and $t_{14}$ is the transit duration \citep{seager2010_exoplanetatmospheres}.
-We calculated the stellar flux from the host star's H-band \textit{2MASS} magnitude and set $\mu=2.2$ atomic mass units (amu) under the assumption that sub-Neptunes have $H_{2}$-dominated atmospheres.
+We computed the stellar flux from the host star's H-band \textit{2MASS} magnitude and set $\mu=4$ atomic mass units (amu), corresponding to approximately 100x solar metallicity, in line with sub-Neptune formation simulations \citep{Fortney:2013}.
 In the absence of $t_{14}$ and $T_{\text{eq}}$ values listed on the Exoplanet Archive, we computed these parameters with Eq.
 16 and Eq.
 2.27 in \citealt{Seager:2003} and \citealt{seager2010_exoplanetatmospheres}, respectively.
 For these calculations, we assumed a zero Bond albedo ($A_{B}=0$) and full heat redistribution over the planet's surface ($f' = 1/4$).

-Table \ref{tab:ranking_atmospheric_characterization} ranks the HD~191939 system relative to the known sub-Neptunes with measured masses.
-All three HD~191939 planets are among the best ten candidates for atmospheric characterization, with HD~191939\,b offering the highest SNR predictions for transmission spectroscopy, followed by HD~191939\,c and HD~191939\,d.
+Table \ref{tab:ranking_atmospheric_characterization} shows the HD~191939 planets and the best known sub-Neptunes for atmospheric characterization work, according to Eq. \ref{eq:SNR}.
+Our study indicates that all three HD~191939 planets may be valuable candidates for transmission spectroscopy, with HD~191939\,b offering the highest SNR predictions, followed by HD~191939\,c and HD~191939\,d.
 However, it is necessary to measure the planetary masses before this can be confirmed.
+Moreover, the relatively long periods of the HD~191939~b and c planets ($\sim$29 and 38 days; see Table \ref{tab:MCMC_params}) may limit the number of transit events per observing campaign.
+This may make it more challenging to schedule and obtain the necessary observations to build up the required SNR for atmospheric characterization work, especially in comparison with the shorter-period planets in Table \ref{tab:ranking_atmospheric_characterization}, such as GJ~436~b ($P\approx2.6$~days) or GJ~1214~b ($P\approx1.6$~days).